fight233/DThouse_cxd/packaging/docker/README.md

 var url string

 func init() {
-	flag.StringVar(&configPara.hostName, "h", "", "The host to connect to TDengine server.") flag.StringVar(&configPara.serverPort, "p", "", "The TCP/IP port number to use for the connection to TDengine server.") flag.StringVar(&configPara.user, "u", "root", "The TDengine user name to use when connecting to the server.") flag.StringVar(&configPara.password, "P", "taosdata", "The password to use when connecting to the server.") flag.Parse()
+	flag.StringVar(&configPara.hostName, "h", "", "The host to connect to DThouse server.") flag.StringVar(&configPara.serverPort, "p", "", "The TCP/IP port number to use for the connection to DThouse server.") flag.StringVar(&configPara.user, "u", "root", "The DThouse user name to use when connecting to the server.") flag.StringVar(&configPara.password, "P", "taosdata", "The password to use when connecting to the server.") flag.Parse()
 }